Data Visualization with MATLAB - Projects and Examples

 - Running Online Businesses that Earn Passive Income

-For the past two years I have focused on the above and I have never stepped into the 9 to 5 world !
-I have worked in a company only once in my entire life and it lasted only 2 months.
-That's when I realized that, I can't learn the things that I want and I can't buy the things that I want buy working for someone else!
+For the past four years I have focused on the above and I have never stepped into the 9 to 5 world, I have worked in a company only once in my entire life and it lasted only 2 months.
+That's when I realized that, I can't learn the things that I want and I can't buy the things that I want buy working for someone else.
 You should start working for yourself aswell!

 A little more about me:

-I love tinkering with mechanics and with computers, currently obsessed with my new Golf VR6!
-You can hit me up for some mechanic nerd talking!
-I love playing Dota 2 from time to time when I am resting, I love hikes and my cat!
-And I am a huge fan of most TV Serials!
+I love tinkering with mechanics and with computers, currently obsessed with my Golf VR6.
+You can hit me up for some mechanic nerd talking.
+I love playing Dota 2 from time to time when I am resting, I love hikes and my cat, and I am a huge fan of most TV Serials.

 Hristo Zhivomirov was born in Varna, Bulgaria, in 1987.
 He received his BSc. and MSc. degrees in Communication Equipment and Technologies from Technical University of Varna, Bulgaria in 2010 and 2012, respectively.
 In 2016 he received a Ph.D. degree in Theory of Communication.
-Mr. Zhivomirov is currently an Assist.
+Mr. Zhivomirov is currently an Assoc.
 Professor in Department of Theory of Electrical Engineering and Measurements in Technical University of Varna.
-Mr. Zhivomirov is a member of IEEE, USB Bulgaria and FSTU Bulgaria.
-His research interests include the field of signal processing, circuits and systems, electrical measurements and Matlab programming (Signal Processing, Data Acquisition, Data Visualization, etc.).
-Mr. Zhivomirov is well identifiable in Matlab Community, persistantly ranked in Top 50 contributors.
+Mr. Zhivomirov is a member of IEEE, Federation of Scientific-Technical Unions in Bulgaria and Union of Scientists in Bulgaria.
+His research interests include the field of signal processing, electrical and electronics measurements and Matlab programming (Signal Processing, Data Acquisition, Data Visualization, etc.).
+Mr. Zhivomirov is well identifiable in Matlab Community, persistantly ranked in Top 40 contributors.